ace-of-aces/laravel-image-transform-url/README.md

 3.  change the version number (integer) in the options (e.g. `version=2`)
 4.  or flush the entire cache of your application using the `php artisan cache:clear` command.

+## Rate Limiting

+Another feature of this package is the ability to limit the number of transformations that the image transformation route should process per path and IP address within a given time frame.

+The rate limit will come into effect for new transformation requests only, and will not affect previously cached images.
+It is also only applied in the `production` environment.

+You can configure the rate limit settings in the `image-transform-url.php` configuration file.

 ## Usage with CDNs

-This package is designed to work seamlessly with CDNs like Cloudflare, BunnyCDN, and others.
+The package is designed to work seamlessly with CDNs like Cloudflare, BunnyCDN, and others.

 The most important configuration is the [`Cache-Control`](https://developer.mozilla.org/de/docs/Web/HTTP/Reference/Headers/Cache-Control) header, which you can customize to your liking in the `image-transform-url.php` configuration file.